DeveloperSubhadeep1/cinebot/README.md

     - Connect to your MongoDB cluster.
     - Create a database (e.g., `cinebot`) and a collection named `files`.
     - Insert documents matching the schema provided in the project specification.
-    - **Crucially**, for the download/stream feature to work, you must place corresponding files in a `/backend/uploads` directory.
+    - **Crucially**, for the download/stream feature to work locally, you must create a `/backend/uploads` directory.
 Each file should be named with its MongoDB `_id` (without any extension).

 5.  **Start the development server:**
     ```sh